How to Take Tylenol

 How Much Tylenol Can I Take?

 For an average adult who weighs about 150 pounds, the maximum daily dose of Tylenol you can take is 4,000 mg, an amount validated across several medical studies.
-But for some people, taking the maximum daily dose for extended periods can cause serious damage to the liver (also called hepatotoxicity).
+For some people, taking the maximum daily dose for extended periods can cause serious liver damage (hepatotoxicity).

 How Often Can I Take Tylenol?

+The shift was from 4,000 mg (eight pills) to 3,000 mg (six pills) of Extra Strength Tylenol per day.
 McNeil also changed the dosing interval from two pills taken every four to six hours to two pills taken every six hours.
-The changes were designed to encourage the safe use of acetaminophen and reduce the possibility of severe liver damage and a fatal overdose.

 |Type of TYLENOL®||Product Form||Directions|